uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Many of today’s Aboriginal children and youth live with the legacy of residential schools every day, as they struggle to deal with high rates of addictions, fetal alcohol disorder, mental health issues, family violence, incarceration of parents, and the intrusion of child-welfare authorities.
 All these factors place them at greater risk of involvement with crime.

-The growing overrepresentation of Aboriginal youth in custody mirrors and is likely related to the even more dramatic overrepresentation of Aboriginal children in the care<!--x-->
+The growing overrepresentation of Aboriginal youth in custody mirrors and is likely related to the even more dramatic overrepresentation of Aboriginal children in the care <!-- page 231 -->of child-welfare agencies.
-of child-welfare agencies.
 Research in British Columbia found that 35.5% of youth in care are also involved in the youth justice system, as compared with only 4.4% of youth who are not in care.[^159]
 The Commission believes that there are ways to reduce the growing overrepresentation of Aboriginal youth, but that they will be found primarily outside the justice system.
 There is an urgent need to support Aboriginal families and alleviate the poverty experienced by many Aboriginal communities.